dewi-alliance/hotspot-manufacturers/template.md

 * WiSUN Gateway
 * RF(433) Gateway

-Besides, also built iOT and communication devices like wifi, sensors for Industrial and commercial applications.
+Besides, also built IoT and communication devices like wifi, sensors for Industrial and commercial applications.
 Emwicon is located in Taiwan that has become a strategic place for manufacturing due due to the situation that the post-pandemic world is going through and the Ukraine-Russia war, the importance of alignment with a supply chain that is aligned with the interests of the US and its allies, Taiwan plays an important role in the technological part, that is why the decision to manufacture it in Taiwan or Southeast Asia tomorrow.
 Therefore, the company is sourcing components from Taiwan and American accounts for 80%.

 Emwicon has self-development capabilities of radio module, cooperative chip manufacturers: Realtek , Atheros , Qualcomm , WiSun , NXP, etc. Customer requests like Raspberry Pi , ESP, etc.